google/bloaty/README.md

 [![Build Status](https://travis-ci.org/google/bloaty.svg?branch=master)](https://travis-ci.org/google/bloaty)

-Ever wondered what's making your ELF or Mach-O binary big?
+Ever wondered what's making your binary big?
 Bloaty McBloatface will show you a size profile of the binary so you can understand what's taking up space inside.

 Bloaty works on binaries, shared objects, object files, and static libraries (`.a` files).
-It supports ELF/DWARF and Mach-O, though the Mach-O support is much more preliminary (it shells out to `otool`/`symbols` instead of parsing the file directly).
+The following file formats are supported:

+* ELF
+* Mach-O
+* WebAssembly (experimental)

+These formats are NOT supported, but I am very interested in adding support for them (I may implement these myself but would also be happy to get contributions!)

+* PE/COFF (not supported)
+* Android APK (not supported, might be tricky due to compression)

 This is not an official Google product.